 “Anticipatory analytics allow for measurement beyond the traditional,” says Borneman.
 “Companies that find the most value in this process may be newcomers to the market, changing business direction, or growing at an accelerated pace.
 For instance, take a look at Uber.
 On the surface, they may look like everyone else.
 But all of a sudden, they’ll take off, and the need for technology surfaces as a result.”

 Anticipatory analytics enable the responsiveness that sales and marketing teams need.

 When you’re looking to make improvements to your data quality, think in terms of trade-offs.
-Do you want to spend more time scrubbing leads, or do you want to want to close more deals, faster?
+Do you want to spend more time scrubbing leads, or do you want to close more deals, faster?
 Ensure that the data you are collecting is providing you with a trusted view of your customers and prospects.
-Think carefully about what data you have and what data you need, to do the right type of analysis to answer your toughest business problems, and help your company achieve its growth plan.
+Think carefully about what data you have and what data you need to do the right type of analysis to answer your toughest business problems, and help your company achieve its growth plan.